 The location of each lease can be found on our Sustainability Dashboard.

 At Hideaway Bay, Dover, you’ll find where Huon Aquaculture began.
-Peter and Frances began salmon farming here in 1986 with one pen of trout and a single employee.
+Peter and Frances began salmon farming here in 1986 with one pen of fish and a single employee.
 Today, Hideaway Bay operates as the shore base for operations in the State’s south.

 Hideaway Bay is also home to a series of square harvest pods where fish are held when they are ready for harvest, a state-of-the-art harvest system that takes advantage of salmon’s natural instincts to swim against the current, and Australia’s only dedicated fish feed trial.

 We don’t offer full on-water farm tours to the public, but our team at Hideaway Bay will gladly welcome you if you visit, and answer any questions you have about our operations.

 Located in the mid-west of Tasmania just below Strahan is Macquarie Harbour.
 The Harbour is important to our operations as it is a unique mix of fresh and salt water.
 These conditions are favoured by our ocean trout as they are intolerant to straight seawater.

 Our Storm bay lease has the roughest farmable waters in the world with swells of 4-6 meters regularly rolling through the pens.
 While these conditions may turn some people green at the gills, we have found that fish enjoy it as it closely mimics their natural habitat.

 Our processing facility, Parramatta Creek is located in the north of Tasmania, approximately 20 minutes out of Devonport on the Bass Highway.
 The facility houses our state-of-the-art smokehouse and product innovation centre.